jpdfri/rpitor/scripts/README.md

 restore-rpi.sh
  - Called from /etc/rc.local, only works within certain conditions.
 Requires usb key connected.

-setup-image.sh
+setup-image/setup-image.sh
  - This is a script to run on a host machine when you want to setup a new image.
-Creates a customized installer file for raspbian-ua-netinst.
+Creates customized installer files for raspbian-ua-netinst.

 update-rpi.sh
  - Update the raspberry, called from cron.